AlisAquilae/Academia/content/Notes/Literature Notes/Geophysical Fluid Mechaics/Reader GFM-Chapter 1-Fluid properties and tensors.md

 Fluids that satisfy equation 1.3 are called [[Newtonian Fluids]], which include water and air.

 >[!Note]
 >Not all geophysical fluids are Newtonian.
+Quicksand, for instance, is a dilatant substance, which means that $\mu$ increases with the rate of shear

+A second key property of a fluid is [[Fluid Density]], which is equivalent to [[Specific Mass]] or mass per unit of volume.